Situation overview

 My role

-The remit required firm decision-making, careful communication, and practical implementation under conditions of resistance and uncertainty.
+The remit required firm decision-making, careful communication, and practical implementation in the face of resistance and uncertainty.

 What mattered operationally